top of page

 Generally shot indoors but could be shot outdoors as well.

-10 ends of 6 arrows per end at 20 yards on a 60cm face.
+One end of sighters then 10 ends of 6 arrows per end at 20 yards on a 60cm face.

 10 zone scoring i.e. 10-9-8….2-1.